 *See the recipe card at the bottom of the page for detailed instructions.

-CHEESES: I HIGHLY recommend keeping the Swiss cheese- even if you are not a fan of Swiss.
+Cheese: I highly recommend keeping the Swiss cheese- even if you are not a fan of Swiss.
 The reason why is that it gives a beautiful sharpness to balance out the flavors with the potatoes.
 But many kinds of cheese would still bring a different but delicious flavor to the soup, such as cheddar, mozzarella, gouda, or provolone.
 I also recommend shredding the cheese yourself instead of buying the pre-shredded bags.
 These bags are loaded with flour and it will make it more difficult for the cheese to melt.
 Yes, it takes a little extra time but it’s so worth it!

-SEASONING SALT: I love Lowry’s Seasoning Salt but any brand will work.
+Seasoning salt: I love Lowry’s Seasoning Salt but any brand will work.

-CORN: canned, fresh, or frozen taste good.
+Corn: canned, fresh, or frozen would all taste good.

 I am always looking for ideas to save money or time.
 Here are a couple of ways this could help you if this recipe is out of budget or you are on a time crunch: